3 The theory

 3.3.4 Independent sampling

 The example of election polling is perhaps easiest to illustrate the importance of accurate, representative, independent sampling.
-Polling surveys for voting intentions should only include people from different groups, communities, cities etc. to find voting intentions of the whole country – otherwise surveys will be biased and their predictions will be inaccurate.
+Polling surveys for voting intentions should only include people from different groups, communities, cities etc. at proportions that reflect the the voting intentions of the whole country, otherwise surveys will be biased and their predictions will be inaccurate.
 In other words, the survey will not represent the true population.

 Based on the “polling” example, two flasks of LB inoculated from the same pre-inoculum of E. coli and measured on the same day will not be statistically independent – these two flasks would be “individuals from the same household” or “too similar to each other” to represent the true population.